kanmear/flutter_test_task/README.md

 Flutter app made as a part of take-home task.
 Features:
 - 📱 authorization/verification pages with regex phone formatter and custom TextFields;
 - ⚙️ makes use of flutter_bloc to separate state and UI;
-- 🌐 uses an http request to initialize state data;
+- 🌐 uses http request to initialize state data;
 - 🌍 uses intl and flutter_localizations to handle internationalization;
 - 💎 custom animations;